-- a search for a non-zero neutron electric dipole moment, - a precise measurement of the neutron lifetime, - characterization of the recently discovered UCN quantum states in the Earth's gravitational field, - measurements of radioactive isotope scattering from a free neutron target. - development of new technology to study surface physics in nanofilms using ultracold neutrons.
+- characterization of the recently discovered UCN quantum states in the Earth's gravitational field, - development of new technology to study surface physics in nanofilms using ultracold neutrons.

 Each project has its own physics interest and timeline, so that, in time, one could envision performing a series of UCN experiments at TRIUMF.